ESL Questions About Animal Cruelty

 20. What would you say to someone who believes that animals are not worthy of our kindness and respect?

-See also ESL Questions About Sloths
+See also ESL Questions About Penguins

 Advanced ESL Questions about Animal Cruelty